 What Are Coffee Beans?
 (Everything About Joe)

-Such beans that have been roasted and ready for brewing are known as coffee beans.
-It depends on how you roast the beans from light to medium and then to dark.
+Such beans that have been roasted and are ready for brewing are known as coffee beans.
+It depends on how you roast the beans, from light to medium and then to dark.
 For an obvious flavour of beans, always go for a light roast.
 It can vary from country to country due to the production quality of grains or seeds.

 You can understand in more depth with the help of roasted beans types which are:

 - Light Roast – Those beans have a light brown colour, which doesn’t make oily shine, and they are ideal for preparing light flavours like non-pressure brew style and white coffee.
 They are also rich in taste for a cold brew and pour-over coffee.

 - Medium Roast – Average brown colour beans and depends on how much people roast it to obtain the flavour which produces strong brews.